An organized kitchen pantry not only improves function but also elevates the look and feel of the space.

 As a result, bulky packaging can be discarded for less clutter.

-We recommend you use a variety of containers for different types of foods and spaces as needed.
+We recommend you use a variety of containers for different types of foods (like dry ingredients and canned goods) and spaces as needed.

 Not only can this improve function- think easy reach to items used most often (hello turntables!!) but they also add visual interest in the space.

 Label your categories.